ethereum/execution-apis/src/engine/specification.md

   * Client software **SHOULD** stop the updating process when either a call to [**`engine_getPayload`**](#engine_getPayload) with the build process's `payloadId` is made or [`SECONDS_PER_SLOT`](https://github.com/ethereum/consensus-specs/blob/dev/specs/phase0/beacon-chain.md#time-parameters-1) (currently set to 12 in the Mainnet configuration) seconds have passed since the point in time identified by the `timestamp` parameter.

 4. If any of the above fails due to errors unrelated to the client software's normal `SYNCING` status, the client software **MUST** return an error.

-5. In the event of multiple calls to this method in an asynchronous context, client software **MUST** ultimately resolve the chain-head and/or payload build process to the `engine_forkchoiceUpdated` call with the highest JSON-RPC request ID.

 ### engine_getPayload